-FinTech is the New Normal: Here’s How the Future Looks for Financial Technologies
+FinTech is the New Normal: Predictions and Trends for the Future of Financial Technologies.

 It’s been a wild decade for FinTech companies.
-Thinking about the situation the financial market is in now, we can see a wonderful mess, and even those which took the rise of FinTech start-ups for granted are now investing in the area.
+Thinking about the situation the financial market is in now, we can see a wonderful mess, and even those who took the rise of FinTech start-ups for granted are now investing in the area.
 We can even boldly say that, while the FinTech start-ups of the last decade were trying to find new solutions for financial services where banks were falling short, it’s the other way around today.
-With open banking becoming available almost everywhere last year, we can expect an even more challenging climate for financial institutions in the future.
+With open banking becoming available almost everywhere last year, we can expect an even more challenging climate for the future of financial technologies.

 Artificial Intelligence Replaces Advisors